 Brooklyn Community Foundation is committed to supporting the leadership and agency of youth in creating community change.
-The Brooklyn Youth Activists is a youth-led grantmaking and advocacy program that sees youth as experts and central players in making decisions around supporting youth-centered and youth-led projects.
+The Brooklyn Youth Activists was a youth-led grantmaking and advocacy program that affirmed youth as experts and central players in making decisions around supporting youth-centered and youth-led projects.

-Each year we welcome a new cohort young people with a strong interest in social justice to our Brooklyn Youth Activists.
-Over a 10 month period, Activists participate in trainings, strategic planning discussions for the Foundation, and design their own youth-led grantmaking process called the Youth Voice Awards.
-They also design and facilitate an annual conference for young people to elevate solutions to justice issues in their communities.
+Each year from 2016-2020 we welcomed a new cohort young people with a strong interest in social justice to our Brooklyn Youth Fellowship, later renamed the Brooklyn Youth Activists.
+Over a 10 month period, Activists participated in trainings, strategic planning discussions for the Foundation, and designed their own youth-led grantmaking process called the Youth Voice Awards.
+They also designed and facilitated an annual conference for young people to elevate solutions to justice issues in their communities.
+In 2021, Brooklyn Community Foundation adopted a participatory grantmaking approach across all of our unrestricted grantmaking programs, transitioning our youth leadership model from The Brooklyn Youth Activists to our Invest in Youth Advisory Council.

 Youth Voice Awards

-The Youth Voice Awards celebrates outstanding youth-led projects selected for funding by the Foundation's Brooklyn Youth Activists.
-The Youth Voice Awards is a youth-led and youth-designed grantmaking process that supports projects submitted by young people in partnership with local nonprofits.
-Projects are designed to address the Activists' seven justice pillars: LGBTQ Justice, Economic and Housing Justice, Public Health and Reproductive Justice, Food and Environmental Justice, Immigrant Justice, Education Justice, and Racial and Gender Justice.
+The Youth Voice Awards celebrated outstanding youth-led projects selected for funding by the Foundation's Brooklyn Youth Activists.
+The Youth Voice Awards was a youth-led and youth-designed grantmaking process that supported projects submitted by young people in partnership with local nonprofits.
+Projects were designed to address the Activists' seven justice pillars: LGBTQ Justice, Economic and Housing Justice, Public Health and Reproductive Justice, Food and Environmental Justice, Immigrant Justice, Education Justice, and Racial and Gender Justice.

-Brooklyn Youth Activists review and evaluate projects using the following criteria:
+Brooklyn Youth Activists reviewed and evaluated projects using the following criteria:

 Fit into one or more of the justice pillars